shrividya-subramaniam/shrividya-subramaniam/README.md

 ## 👋 Hi,

-I am Shrividya, a Data Analyst adept at data analysis, machine learning, statistical modeling, predictive analytics, and data visualisation, determined to evolve as a data scientist through experience.
+I am Shrividya, a Data Professional adept at data analysis, machine learning, statistical modeling, predictive analytics, and data visualisation, determined to evolve as a data scientist through experience.
 I aim to leverage my diversified set of skills to build a professional career in Data Science and Analytics.

 ## Technical Skills and Tools
 **Probability and Statistics**: Confidence intervals, Hypothesis Testing, Time series